AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-create-edit-preset.md

 ## Using Map dashboard

-You can create, edit, duplicate and delete an output preset using the map dashboard by selecting the required tab from the top bar as shown below.
+You can edit, duplicate and delete an output preset using the map dashboard by selecting the required tab from the top bar as shown below.

 ![](images/create-new-preset-map-dashboard-new.png){width="800" align="left"}